-- Toddler appetites are so varied and variable that it’s pretty preposterous to try to define when a little one is eating enough—or too much.
+Their intake can be so varied and variable that it’s pretty preposterous to try to define when a little one is eating enough—or too much.
 It’s simply impossible to objectively decide what’s the right amount.

-- Kids instinctively know how much to eat, even when they are sick.
+This is true for little kids under the age of 3 (about), even when they are sick.
 (We adults do too, but I think that it’s all wrapped up in emotions and our personal histories with food so it’s harder for us to tell…) They might need to be reminded that there’s a drink nearby, or that it’s snack time, but when my girl was dealing with a high spiking fever, she drank way more liquids than she normally does.
 Her body was using its resources to fight off the virus and needed the liquids more than solid foods.

-- Whether or not we view how much they are eating as too little, too much, or just enough is likely wrapped up in how we ourselves feel about food on any given day.
+Whether or not we view how much they are eating as too little, too much, or just enough is likely wrapped up in how we ourselves feel about food on any given day.
 Are we comfortable with our own intake?
 Are we able to listen to our hunger and satiety cues?
 Do we feel comfortable in our bodies?
 Do we trust ourselves?

 If we push them to eat more (or less) than they naturally want to, they won’t know how to trust their own hunger cues and signals.
 I know that when my food was restricted as a kid, I rebelled by hiding food, eating in secret, and lying about what I was eating.
 No one wants that!

-- By surrounding our kids with healthful food most of the time, and letting them decide what and how much to eat, we give them the chance to learn the skills of self regulation.
+By surrounding our kids with healthful food most of the time, and letting them decide what and how much to eat, we give them the chance to learn the skills of self regulation.
 These are the same skills that we adults often have to dig deep to find if we weren’t given the opportunity to practice them when we were kids.

 The more we talk about food negatively—whether calling something “bad”, talking about how something we eat will make us fat, or how we aren’t eating one thing or another for whatever reason/detox/diet we happen to be on—the more our kids will grow up learning that food makes us feel badly about ourselves.
 Or that it makes us question our value as a person.
 And that it can totally define our moods during the course of a day.

-Because if we don’t trust our toddlers to eat the right amount for their bodies, they never will.
+Because: If we don’t trust our toddlers to eat the right amount for their bodies, they never will.